gshanemiller/congestion/README.md

 ```

 # Milestone#1: Basic Timely Model
 [1] probably does the best job at describing the Timely model update function.
 It fixes a bug in the original algorithm described in [4].
 The fluid models in [1] can be found in [2].
 However, things get complicated from here.
 First, eRPC [7] adds factors (`delta_factor, md_factor`) that do not appear in [1].
 Its alpha/beta parameters are considerably different.
 The fluid models [2] are mathlab simulation code.
-Although easy to follow, the input the Timely update method is takes inputs of queue length not RTT.
+Although easy to follow, the input to the Timely update method takes queue length not RTT.
 And it's not clear that the fluid model algorithm is a valid for use in code.
 [1] writes:

 ```
       The fluid model (by its very nature) essentially assumes smooth and continuous transmission of data.
 The TIMELY